eanfs/Flink-Streaming-Spring-Boot/README.md

 ## How to run

-See `com.tenble.flink.streaming.springboot.FlinkStreamingSpringBootTest` as an example.
+See `FlinkStreamingSpringBootTest` as an example.

 1. Import this project as a dependency for another project.
 2. Add `@EnableAutoConfigure` to your spring boot app.